tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 When the compiler encounters a defer statement, it will turn it into a [`deferproc`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/panic.go#L218) or [`deferprocStack`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/panic.go#L271) call at that specific point, as well as a [`deferreturn`](https://github.com/golang/go/blob/73f86d2a78423f26323e7acf52bc489fb3e7fcbc/src/runtime/panic.go#L528) at the return point of the function.

 Let's see this in action!
-We can just compile the source code and use the *go tool* command to inspect the generated code.
+We can just compile and use the *go tool* command to inspect the generated code.

 ```go
 // `go build main.go`